poyzn/bowling-test-app/README.md

 ### Game data storage

-App stores game data in json object.
+The app stores game data in json object.
 Default storage is Redis, but it is possible to configure any kind of storage and pass it to game as dependency.
 Example:
 ```